-- 15. Choose some small gifts for your host family.
-Do not wrap them, NO alcohol, sharp objects, or perishables. - 16.
-Choose the personal items from home you will take. - 17.
+- 16. Choose the personal items from home you will take. - 17.
 Pack your luggage yourself so its size and weight are acceptable to the airline, and so you can carry it yourself.
 Know everything that is in your luggage. - 18.
-Pack this handbook in your carry-on luggage.
-You will need it!
-Also pack the Introduction to the USA workbook.

-Your local American Councils office will give you a neck pouch and travel envelope in which to keep the following: airline ticket, passport with DS-2019 form attached, parental permission to travel, special medical information from your physician (if needed), a pen, and information on your host family: name, address, and phone number.
-(Some of these things you will get at the Travel Meeting.)
-Put this packet in your carry-on luggage.
+Pack this document (the Student Handbook) in your carry-on luggage.
+You will need it! - 19.
+Prepare a packet (such as a large envelope) to carry with you on the plane that will include the following: airline ticket, passport with DS-2019 Form attached, parental permission to travel, special medical information from your physician (if needed), a pen, and information on your host family: name, address, and phone number.
+(Some of these things you will get from your YES representative) Put this packet in your carry-on luggage.